JiaqiZhao11/NLP_Gender_bias_detection/README.md

 # Gender_bias_detection
-NLP: Gender_bias_detection in Chinese, Dutch and Portuguese
+NLP: Gender bias detection with BERT in Chinese, Dutch and Portuguese: a cross-linguistic study

+# You can install all required packages with the following command:
+pip install -r packages.txt